munificent/craftinginterpreters/book/chunks-of-bytecode.md

 ^code chunk-c

 The dynamic array starts off completely empty.
 We don't even allocate a raw array yet.
-To append a byte to the end of the chunk we use a new function.
+To append a byte to the end of the chunk, we use a new function.

 ^code write-chunk-h (1 before, 2 after)